Muirfield/pocketmine-plugins/ManyWorlds/README.md

 FAQ
 ---

-* Q: Creating a world using `generator` doesn't work.
+* Q: How do I create a `FLAT` world?
-* A: PocketMine-MP has a bug in the `Server->generateLevel` method where specifying a `generator` is called incorrectly.
+* A: You must be using PocketMine-MP v1.4.1.
+Set the `generator` to `flat`.
+Unfortunately a bug in PocketMine-MP prevents you from specifying a `preset` string.

 Issues
 ------

 * World names can not contain spaces.
+* Unloading a world may cause a core dump.

 Changes
 -------

-* 1.2.0:
+* 1.1.0:
-  * Added world unload
+  * Added world unload.
+May cause core dumps.
   * Workaround to teleport glitches.
   * Added support for editing motd.txt
-* 1.1.0:
   * BugFix: given an invalid player name to teleport would crash server.
-  * Paginated output of ls
+  * Paginated output of `ls`
-  * Teleports show a motd.txt in the map world.
+  * Teleports show a `motd.txt` in the map world.
   * Added some hacks to make teleporting less glitchy
   * API so other Plugins can also use this teleport functionality
 * 1.0.0 : Initial release